Best Prices on Planter Boxes and Raised Beds!

-- Strong Boxes (sit or stand on rails)
+- Built Stronger Strong enough to sit or stand on rails

-- Pop out bottom to use as raised bed
+- Flexible Design Pop out floor to use as raised bed

-- Wide rails for seating.
+- Comfort Design Wide rails for seating.
 3" wide is standard and makes great seat

 Planter Boxes & Raised Beds in San Diego and Southern California

 How big / deep should my raised bed or garden box be?
 Plants are quite adaptive and can adjust to smaller and shallower boxes as long as the moisture and nutrients are available.
 If you are using a smaller than recommended box or planter (see chart below) you can supplement the soil with nitrogen rich and mineral rich amendments occasionally and everything should grow quite well.
 In general for most vegetables you want at least 12 inches deep, for tomatoes and large squash 18 inches deep, for herbs and small flowers 8 inches deep.
 Longer and wider is always better because the soil stays more evenly moist (up to 8ft long x 4 ft wide for raised beds and 8ft long x 3 ft wide for boxes).